 Specialist Victims Register

 There is a register of victims of crime committed by someone with a mental illness or incapacity who becomes a forensic patient.
-Family members in violent crimes involving death can also be on the register – which is called the Specialist Victims Register.
+Family members of victims who died as the result of crime can also be on the register – which is called the Specialist Victims Register.
 Registered members can:

 - be notified about MHRT hearing dates and outcomes (and can attend MHRT hearings, as can members of the public)